FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 So we can find potential alien life using P2P networks.
 That's cool!
 But that doesn't help us understand how Bittorrent works.
 Now that we have a better overall understanding of how P2P networks work, we can start to talk about Bittorrent.

 Bittorent is just a **protocol** that uses P2P to operate.
 I briefly touched on what protocols were in [one of my articles](https://freshprinceofhacking.github.io/capture%20the%20flag/pentesting/Ports-&-Protocols/).
+Essentially, a protocol (in a computer sense) is method or way of communicating with one another.
+There are tons of protocols out there that devices use to communicater with each other and perform tasks.
+Bittorent is one of those protocols.